briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 TODO

-> L386-388 I think this point about representing the niche, or environment, explicitly, is more important than the attention it is given here…
+> L386-388 I think this point about representing the niche, or environment, explicitly, is more important than the attention it is given here...

 TODO

 > L410-411 - this doesn't appear to be a proper sentence.

-This has been addressed in the current manuscript by the addition of an "of" to identify what is being produced.
+This has been addressed in the current manuscript with the addition of an "of" to identify what is being produced.

 > Table 1 - aswell as base values, it would be useful to show which further values were explored for each parameter, to judge where parameters space has been explored.